-Comment Luther: In practice, many employers provide medical allowances or medical insurance to their employees, both out of corporate social responsibility, but also for employee retention purposes.
+Comment Luther: Many employers provide medical allowances or medical insurance to their employees, both out of social responsibility, but also for employee retention purposes.

 XI.
 Resignation, dismissal and termination

 Myanmar employment laws provide few details on resignation by the employee and termination or dismissal by the employer.